Introduction to KiteRunner

 Let’s take a look at hands on examples, but first we need to install KiteRunner on our system.

-KiteRunner is written in Go, making it cross platform.
+KiteRunner is written in Go, making it cross-platform.
 Since testing was done on Kali Linux, we can simply take pre-compiled binary from the tool’s GitHub page.
-As an alternative we can build the tool from the source code as well, which also gives option to modify the code if necessary.
+As an alternative, we can build the tool from the source code as well, which also gives the option to modify the code if necessary.
 We will showcase building KiteRunner from source code.

 First, we need to install Go: